PrinceOfCzechia/Tetris/README.md

 - with every new level reached, the loop goes a little faster, precisely `period -= ( 1 / (double)divisor ) * 20;`
 where the divisor is the current level, thus the period effectively stops at around 400 miliseconds

+The above applies to medium difficulty, with other difficulties, everything behaves similarly but with different initial values.